 3. Workplace Wellbeing Index

-Mind’s Workplace Wellbeing Index serves as a benchmark for best practices and policies that an organisation can adopt for assessing the overall state of their employee’s mental health.
+Mind’s Workplace Wellbeing Index serves as a benchmark for best practices and policies that an organisation can adopt for assessing the overall state of their employee’s mental health and happiness.

-It can bridge the gap between organisation’s approach towards mental health and the actual perception of employees towards the initiative.
+It can bridge the gap between organisation’s approach towards mental health and safety and the actual perception of employees towards the initiative.

 This index helps the organisation in two ways: